Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Families of bimodules and symplectomorphisms

 similar to (\ref{eq:convolutiontodiag}).
 More precisely, one would need to replace (\ref{eq:padicmapformula}) by

-and it is easy to check this defines a bimodule map.
-Moreover, after the base change along $\mu:K\to \bQ_p$, the map (\ref{eq:mapfromsum}) becomes same as (\ref{eq:padicmapformula}) evaluated at $t_1=f,t_2=f'$ considered as elements of $p^n\bZ_p\subset\bQ_p$.
-Same holds for the cone of (\ref{eq:mapfromsum}).
-By Proposition \ref{prop:grouplikepadic}, this cone vanishes after base-change, implying it is $0$ before the base change as well.
+and this defines a bimodule map.
+Moreover, after the base change along $\kappa:K\to \bQ_p$, the map (\ref{eq:mapfromsum}) becomes the same as (\ref{eq:padicmapformula}) evaluated at $t_1=f,t_2=f'$ considered as elements of $p^n\bZ_p\subset\bQ_p$.
+The same holds for the cone of (\ref{eq:mapfromsum}).
+By Proposition \ref{prop:grouplikepadic}, this cone vanishes after the base change, implying it is $0$ before the base change as well.
 Therefore, (\ref{eq:mapfromsum}) is a quasi-isomorphism before the base change as well.
-One can then apply base change along the inclusion $K\to\Lambda$ to conclude $\fM^\Lambda_{f\alpha}\otimes_{\cF(M,\Lambda)} \fM^\Lambda_{f'\alpha}\simeq \fM^\Lambda_{(f+f')\alpha}$. \end{proof}
+One can then apply base change along the inclusion $K\to\Lambda$ to conclude $\faM{f}{\Lambda} \otimes_{\cF(M,\Lambda)} \faM{f'}{\Lambda}\simeq \faM{f+f'}{\Lambda}$. \end{proof}